gabrieldeavila/react-trigger-state/README.md

 });
 ```

-And then, anywhere in the application you gotta do this:
+And then, anywhere in the application you should be doing this:

 ```js
 import { useTriggerRef } from "react-trigger-state";